rtshkmr/tp/docs/UserGuide.md

 * Command: `client delete 5`

     Deletes the client at index 5 of the list panel.

+For a visual example on how the command works, refer to [Appendix C: Expected Command Behaviour Screenshots](#deleting-a-client)

 #### 1.3: Editing a client: `client edit`